- Heart disease and stroke are the first and fourth leading causes of death in the U.S.

 - Meet EPA Scientist, Robert Devlin, Ph.D.- Dr Devlin's main research interest is understanding the human health effects of air pollution.
 His research is used to characterize the effects that inhaled substances, such as air pollutants, have on human pulmonary (related to lungs and breathing) and cardiovascular (heart, lungs, and blood flow) health, and the physiological changes responsible for those effects.

-- Q&A: Meet EPA Scientist Mehdi S. Hazari, Ph.D. - Dr. Hazari is a recipient of the 2011 Presidential Early Career Award for Scientists and Engineers—the highest honor bestowed by the U.S. government to professionals in the early stages of research careers.
+- Meet EPA Scientist Mehdi S. Hazari, Ph.D. - Dr. Hazari is a recipient of the 2011 Presidential Early Career Award for Scientists and Engineers—the highest honor bestowed by the U.S. government to professionals in the early stages of research careers.
 Through his research, he explores how breathing in low levels of air pollutants could increase people's susceptibility to heart attacks and other cardiac events.